SilentWood: Private Inference Over Gradient-Boosting Decision Forests: Open Science

-To resolve this issue, \sysname designs the ciphertext compression protocol which works as follows: (1) the client removes repetitive data encoding before encryption and generates size-reduced compact ciphertexts; (2) once the server receives them, it homomorphically decompresses them by restoring the originally intended repetitions of data encoding. \autoref{fig:ciphertext-compression} shows an example of ciphertext compression.
-In RCC-PDTE, when the client CW-encodes feature data, s/he has to create as many ciphertexts as the number of cw-encoded bits ($M$ in this example), where each ciphertext repetitively encodes each feature's same bit 3 times (to help the server-side SIMD operation).
-On the other hand, using \sysname's ciphertext compression, the client removes these repetitions of data before encrypting encrypting them, which results in 2 empty slots for each feature bit storage in the ciphertext.
-Therefore, the client can store the data's other digits' bits in this saved space.
+To resolve this issue, \sysname designs the ciphertext compression protocol, which works as follows: (1) the client removes repetitive data encoding before encryption and generates size-reduced compact ciphertexts; (2) once the server receives them, it \textit{homomorphically} decompresses them by restoring the originally intended repetitions of data encoding. \autoref{fig:ciphertext-compression} shows an example of ciphertext compression.
+In FHE-based private protocols, when a client CW-encodes feature data, s/he has to create as many ciphertexts as the number of feature data bits ($M$ in \autoref{fig:ciphertext-compression}'s example), where each ciphertext repetitively encodes each feature's same bit 3 times (to help the server-side SIMD operation).
+On the other hand, using \sysname's ciphertext compression, the client removes these repetitions of data before encrypting them, which results in 2 empty slots for each feature bit storage in the ciphertext.
+Therefore, the client can store the bits of other digits of data in this available extra space.
 Applying this compact data encoding, the total required number of ciphertexts reduces from $M$ to $\frac{M}{3}$.
-Once the server receives these compressed ciphertexts, it homomorphically performs the reverse operation of what the client did, effectively decompressing and restoring the originally intended data encoding format (i.e., 3 repetitions of feature bits).
+Once the server receives these compressed ciphertexts, it homomorphically performs a reverse operation of what the client did, effectively decompressing and restoring the originally intended data encoding (i.e., 3 repetitions of feature bits).